Sometimes It Takes A 'Village' To Help Seniors Stay In Their Homes

 The Englewood Village has been around since 2015.
 But its roots go back 17 years and all the way to Boston, where Susan McWhinney-Morse and her friends were grappling with anxieties about aging.
 They wanted to stay in their homes as long as possible.
 They wanted to remain in their community on Beacon Hill.

-After a couple of years of effort, they produced the concept now known as the Village.
+After a couple of years of effort, they produced the concept now known as the village.
 It's a membership-run organization that provides access to services like transportation, help with household chores, even trouble-shooting computer problems, along with classes and social activities.

-The idea of being able to maintain independence into one's 80s or 90s is so irresistible, that over the past decade the number of villages across the country has grown from just that one in Boston to 230.
+The idea of being able to maintain independence into one's 80s or 90s is so irresistible that over the past decade, the number of villages across the country has grown from just that one in Boston to 230.
 Another 130 are in development.
 An independent organization has been founded to support the expansion of villages.
-It's called the Village to Village Network, which has a map on its web site showing where Villages are located.
+It's called the Village to Village Network, which has a map on its website showing where villages are located.

-So far, the overwhelming majority of Village members are middle class or wealthier, according to research from The Center for the Advanced Study of Aging Services at the University of California at Berkeley.
+So far, the overwhelming majority of village members are middle class or wealthier, according to research from The Center for the Advanced Study of Aging Services at the University of California, Berkeley.
 That may have something to do with membership dues amounting to several hundred dollars a year.
 But now the idea is being adapted to serve more varied communities, where dues are not an issue.

 Our reporting was inspired by NPR listeners.
-Earlier this year we asked them to share their stories of how older adults without family caregivers manage when they need help.
-Many respondents mentioned the Villages in their own communities.
+Earlier this year, we asked them to share their stories of how older adults without family caregivers manage when they need help.
+Many respondents mentioned the villages in their own communities.

-So this past fall, we traveled around the country to take a look at how Villages are evolving.
-We found an effort in Chicago to create Villages that serve low-income communities of color.
-We found a Village in rural California where older adults don't just receive services, they also provide them.
-Ultimately, what we found was that in practice, the Village model isn't so much a fixed formula, as an expression of older adults' desires to age with dignity and independence.
+So this fall, we traveled around the country to take a look at how villages are evolving.
+We found an effort in Chicago to create villages that serve low-income communities of color.
+We found a village in rural California where older adults don't just receive services, they also provide them.
+Ultimately, what we found was that in practice, the village model isn't so much a fixed formula, as an expression of older adults' desires to age with dignity and independence.

-Or as Susan McWhinney-Morse put it, "a grassroots movement on the part of older people who did not want to be patronized, isolated, [or] infantilized."
+Or as Susan McWhinney-Morse put it, "a grass-roots movement on the part of older people who did not want to be patronized, isolated, [or] infantilized."

 Changing expectations